christian-j-mauro/christian-j-mauro/README.md

 - 👋 Hi, I’m Christian
-- 👀 I’m interested in learning chip design
+- 👀 I’m interested in learning about AI
 - 🌱 I’m currently making an app
 - 💞️ I’m looking to help people using technology
 - 📫 How to reach me: christian.j.mauro@gmail.com